bharathreddy2103/bharathreddy2103/README.md

 - Building reusable CI/CD pipelines and Helm charts.
 - MLOps and AIOps tools and frameworks.

-If you're working on an exciting project, feel free to reach out for collaboration!
+If you're working on an exciting project, feel free to reach out for collaboration.

 ---